 It is the aim of this document to minimise the effect of all work in the road reserve to the benefit of all concerned, and in particular the ratepayers, road users (motorists and pedestrians), service agencies and the road authority.
 Included are the procedures to apply, process and approve wayleaves while doing work, upon completion of work as well as the specifications regarding how work must be done.

 This initiative can only succeed if every agency and department that works in the Road Reserve co-operates by working according to this code and by providing feedback on how the system can be improved.

-Click here to download a planned wayleave form
+Click here to download a planned and emergency wayleave form

 Click here to download the Placing of Services within Road Reserve form

 Click here to download the Code of Procedure for JRA Roads and Stormwater

 Click here to download Public Road and Miscellaneous By-Laws